|

 However, coaxial cable is unbalanced!
 When feeding a balanced load, such as a dipole, with an unbalanced transmission line, the antenna will induce RF currents on the outer shield of the coax.

-Fortunately, you can prevent these unwanted RF currents from traveling back on the outer shield of your coaxial transmission line ... with a choke.
+Fortunately, you can prevent these unwanted RF currents from traveling back on the outer shield of your coaxial transmission line ... with a RF choke.

 A choke balun made of coax is most effective when a single layer is close-wound on a form, such as 4in. plastic drain pipe or 6in. "schedule 40" PVC pipe.